osakalibra/osakalibra.github.io/src/content/post/osaka-gender-healthcare-en.md

 - Address: GP・GATEビル 3F, 3-7-12, Namba, Chuo-ku, Osaka-shi 542-0076
 - Doctors: Hiroyuki ODA, Satoshi IRISAWA (Regular Member of [Kansai GIC Network](https://www.kgn.or.jp/member1.html))
-- Reservations: Required
+- Appointment Required: Yes

-Here, you will receive an explanation about hormone therapy, go through a "body treatment judgement meeting", receive an official medical certificate, and finally be able to receive HRT.
-(Of course, I have heard that it is possible to do HRT without a medical certificate, but I won't discuss that here.)
+Here, you'll receive explanations about hormone therapy, go through an evaluation meeting, and finally obtain a diagnosis certificate, making hormone therapy possible.
+(Of course, I've heard that some places may offer hormone therapy without a diagnosis certificate, but we won't discuss that here.)

-Also, after receiving the medical certificate, you can change the gender column on your National Health Insurance Card (国民健康保険証) to “written on the back” (裏面記載) at your municipal office.
+Additionally, after obtaining the diagnosis certificate, you can change the gender designation on your National Health Insurance Card (国民健康保険証) to 'listed on the back' (裏面記載) at the municipal office.

 ### [Son Mental Clinic](https://son-mentalclinic.jp/index.html)

 - Address: 天王寺MIOプラザ館 7F, 10-48, Hidenin-cho, Tennoji-ku, Osaka-shi 543-0055
 - Doctor: Jun KOH (President of [Kansai GIC Network](https://www.kgn.or.jp/officer.html))
-- Reservations: Required
+- Appointment Required: Yes

-This gender clinic is also well known (especially for FtM?), but there is information that it is difficult to get an appointment.
-The author has never been there.
+This gender clinic is also well known (especially for FtM?), but there have been instances where people reported that it has been difficult to get an appointment there, and the author has never been seen by them.

 ## HRT

-After obtaining a medical certificate, the patient can undergo HRT.
+After obtaining a diagnosis certificate, the individual can officially undergo Hormone Replacement Therapy.

 ### [Fukuta Clinic](http://www.fukucli-5505.com/original4.html)